alexanderbird/scroll/web/README.md

 # test the production build locally
 npm run serve

+For API Access, browse from `http://scrollbible.localhost:8080`.
+You will need to add the following to your `/etc/hosts` file for this to work:

+    127.0.0.1  scrollbible.localhost

 # run tests with jest and enzyme
 npm run test
 ```